silverstripe/developer-docs/en/02_Developer_Guides/16_Execution_Pipeline/03_App_Object_and_Kernel.md

 The HTTPApplication provides a specialised application implementation for handling HTTP Requests.
 This class provides basic support for HTTP Middleware, such as [ErrorControlChainMiddleware](api:SilverStripe\Core\Startup\ErrorControlChainMiddleware).

-The `index.php` file in your project root contains the default application implementation.
+The `index.php` file in your web root contains the default application implementation.
 You can customise it as required.

 ```php